Rosalind Franklin University of Medicine and Science Mission Statement

 Providing excellent didactic and clinical medical education to every student:

-Educating physician assistants to be patient advocates and integral members of the interprofessional team in meeting the healthcare needs of all:
+Educating physician assistants to be patient advocates and integral members of the interprofessional team by serving our community and meetings its educational and healthcare needs:

 Promoting scholarly activity as a process of professional self-study and renewal:

-The creation of curricular innovations, effective teaching methods, and peer-reviewed research publications demonstrate the department’s commitment to lifelong learning.
-Student involvement in faculty research is evidence that we are promoting scholarly activity to our future scholars.
+The creation of curricular innovations, effective teaching methods, and peer-reviewed research publications demonstrate our commitment to promoting lifelong learning.
+Student involvement in faculty research is evidence that we are promoting scholarly activity..
+Students deliver poster presentations of their Master's projects as part of the University-wide Research Day each spring.